 4 Social Media

 It’s vital to share your blog posts, services and products across social media to start a flow of traffic.
 You don’t have to set up all the profiles at once but at least start with two out of Facebook, Instagram, Pinterest, Twitter, Google+ and Linkedin.
 The more you can do the better but don’t overwhelm yourself too quickly, better to share content to 2 profiles consistently than inconsistently to a greater number.
-If you want a walkthrough of social media you might want to grab my Kindle book, The Joy of Social Media.
+Want 100 social media content ideas to get you started?
+Then download this FREE cheat sheet.

 Start from the beginning and set up a mailing list as soon as possible – that way you can keep in touch with potential clients and send traffic back to your website via your newsletter.